How Does Trauma Affect Relationships?

-Tori Olds, a therapist at Deep Eddy Psychotherapy in Austin, TX, talks about how prior trauma can impact your relationships and what to do as a couple when one partner seems to be projecting past memories onto the other.
+Tori Olds, a therapist at Deep Eddy Psychotherapy in Austin, TX, talks about how trauma affects your relationships and what to do as a couple when one partner seems to be projecting past memories onto the other.

 Our Romantic Partner Opens Up the Family File In Our Head